1dolinski/apnow-fun-mcp/README.md

-# MCP Setup - Multi Context Protocol
+# MCP Server Setup Tool

-I'm sharing my setup to help other developers use this powerful development tool that enhances the capabilities of AI-assisted development.
-The BoardBreeze MCP server provides a suite of specialized tools and resources that streamline the development process, particularly for projects requiring documentation generation, project setup, and OpenAI integration.
+This is a setup tool to help developers quickly install and configure MCP (Model Context Protocol) servers.
+MCP is a powerful protocol that enables AI-assisted development, and this tool aims to make it easier for developers to get started with MCP servers.

+## What is MCP?
+The Model Context Protocol (MCP) is a protocol for extending AI capabilities through local servers.
+This setup tool provides a quick way to bootstrap an MCP server with common tools and configurations.
+For more information about MCP itself, please visit the official documentation.

 ## Key Features